 Size and Color

-A white or light colored, bullish candlestick with no shadows is called a Marubozu and indicate strong bullishness; with the longer the Marubozu candlestick the stronger the bullishness.
+A white or light-colored, bullish candlestick with no shadows is called a Marubozu and indicate strong bullishness; with the longer the Marubozu candlestick the stronger the bullishness.
+These candlesticks indicate that the price moved strongly in a predominant direction with little resistance to this movement.
 A bullish candlestick with a relatively long lower shadow, a relatively small real body and a short or no upper shadow indicates that the buyers were able to drive the price up from the low.
 This is also a strong bullish candlestick.
 However, a bullish candlestick with a relatively long upper shadow, a relatively small real body and a short lower shadow indicates that sellers were able to drive the price down from the high but were not able to defeat the buyers.
 Although this candlestick is bullish, it is weak; and the longer the upper shadow and the smaller the real body, the weaker the candlestick.